danny-baker/dash-heroku/README.md

 A full step-by-step guide is provided below to help you get your first Heroku app live.
 If you are a first-timer on Heroku, I suggest you get this starter app running on Heroku first, then you can adapt it to suit your needs by copy-pasting your locally running Dash app code across etc.
-Heroku also has a concise guide for [getting started on Python](https://devcenter.heroku.com/articles/getting-started-with-python) which is a useful reference
+Heroku also has a concise guide for [getting started on Python](https://devcenter.heroku.com/articles/getting-started-with-python) which is a useful reference.
 <br><br>

 ## 1. Clone this repo to your local machine and install modules